Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 September 2024 23.30.02 UTC
+- WIB: Rabu, 18 September 2024 00.23.36 UTC
-- WITA: Rabu, 18 September 2024 00.30.02 UTC
+- WITA: Rabu, 18 September 2024 01.23.36 UTC
-- WIT: Rabu, 18 September 2024 01.30.02 UTC
+- WIT: Rabu, 18 September 2024 02.23.36 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: motivational
+Kategori: nature